-Here’s a pleasing plant-based version of the popular Thai rice noodle dish.
-This easy vegan tofu pad Thai recipe will have you eating in no time.
-You can vary it each time you make it with other plant proteins suggested in the recipe.
+Here’s a pleasing plant-based and otherwise non-traditional interpretation of the popular Thai rice noodle dish.
+This easy vegan pad Thai recipe will have you eating in no time.
+You can vary it each time you make it, using tofu or other plant proteins suggested in the recipe.

-This westernized version might not have characteristic but harder-to-find ingredients like galangal and lemongrass, but it’s still delicious.
+This westernized version doesn’t contain the characteristic but harder-to-find ingredients like fresh lemongrass and tamarind paste, but it’s still delicious.

 Plant-based protein options for vegan pad thai

-- 14-to 16-ounce tub extra-firm tofu, drained, very well blotted (or pressed), and diced small
+- 14-ounce tub extra-firm tofu, drained, very well blotted (or pressed), and diced small

-- Two cans vegan mock duck, drained (save the flavorful broth for another use)
+- One or two 10-ounce cans vegan mock duck, drained (save the flavorful broth for another use)

 - 1 package plant-based “chicken” or “beef,” cut into bite-size chunks